Biography

 October 2023 – Present Canberra, Australia

-My work as a research fellow at the Centre for Aboriginal Economic Policy Research involves analysing many and varied datasets to answer a whole range of policy-relevant questions for First Nations organisations and government departments alike.
+My work as a research fellow at the Centre for Indigenous Policy Research involves analysing many and varied datasets to answer a whole range of policy-relevant questions for First Nations organisations and government departments alike.
 I’m mindful to keep the context of the data in mind and avoid contributing BADDR data analyses.

 Clinical Trials Biostatistician